 The shared focus of the training program is on psychiatric and substance use disorders, as well as related behavioral outcomes.
+These are among the most widespread and costly health problems today.
 In the US in any given year, one in four adults over the age of 18 suffers from one or more psychiatric or substance use disorders.
 Nicotine and alcohol dependence are amongst the most common preventable causes of mortality and morbidity.
 In 2020, major depression will exceed cardiovascular illness as the leading biomedical source of world-wide morbidity.
-Collectively, psychiatric and substance use disorders are very costly US public health concerns, in both human and financial terms.
+Collectively, psychiatric and substance use disorders are the most costly US public health concerns, in both human and financial terms.
 The magnitude of these adverse health effects underscores the need to develop research scientists who can advance our understanding of the causes of these disorders in order to provide more effective approaches to both primary and secondary prevention in addition to treatment.

-Psychiatric and substance use disorders are challenging research areas in biomedicine, making transdisciplinary research particularly critical.
+Unfortunately, psychiatric and substance use disorders are among the most challenging research areas in biomedicine, making transdisciplinary research particularly critical.
 Genetic influences play an important role in the development of these disorders; however, many genes are involved, with individual genes having only small effects.
 Environmental risk factors also play major roles, impacting at the individual, family, social context and culture levels.
 Furthermore, the inter-relationship between genetic and environmental risk factors is likely to be subtle, dynamic and non-additive.
 Thus, understanding the etiology and development of these disorders requires integrative research.

-Training Program Objectives – The CTS-PBSG PhD program is intended to set the tone for a career and life-long learning in psychiatric, behavioral and statistical genetics by developing the student’s knowledge of the field and skills in critical thinking and writing, study design, interpretation and integration of knowledge from multiple disciplines while fostering the student’s development as an independent researcher, laboratory director or teacher.
+Training Program Objectives – The CTS-PBSG PhD program is intended to set the tone for a career and life-long learning in psychiatric, behavioral and statistical genetics by developing the student’s knowledge of the field and skills in writing, laboratory techniques, critical thinking, data interpretation, study design, literature research and review and integration of data from multiple disciplines while fostering the student’s development as an independent researcher, laboratory director or teacher.
 These programs also seek to provide students with a core foundation of knowledge which will equip them to carry out translational research.

 Application Materials – All applicants must provide the following: